moby/moby/docs/sources/installation/debian.md

 ### Installation

-The docker package can be installed on debian using the docker install tool:
+The docker package can be installed on `Debian 8 Jessie` using the docker install tool:

     $ curl -sSL https://get.docker.com/ | sh